The Everyday Misinformation Project

 Oxford Coronavirus Attitudes, Explanations, and Narratives (OCEANS) Project

 From the summer of 2020, I was part of an interdisciplinary team of researchers examining Covid-19 vaccine hesitancy in the UK.
 We published a study in Psychological Medicine on December, 2020.
 More here.
 A further article, led by me, examining the role of online social endorsement and media diet in vaccine hesitancy published in Social Media and Society in March 2021.
 You can read an article about the study on Medium here and download the article free of charge at the journal website here.
-A further study, using a randomized controlled trial testing the impact of ten different information conditions on vaccine hesitancy, was published in The Lancet Public Health on May 13, 2021.
+A further study, using an innovative experimental design testing how ten different information conditions shape vaccine hesitancy, was published in The Lancet Public Health on May 13, 2021.
 Details here.
-I published a piece in The Conversation in June 2021.
+I published a summary piece in The Conversation in June 2021.

 Some things from this project: